What Are Medicare “excess Charges”?

 If a doctor or hospital does not accept the Medicare “Fee Schedule” and your Medicare Supplement plan does not cover Medicare Part B “Excess Charges,” you may be responsible for an additional 15% (outpatient only) of what Medicare allows for that outpatient service.

-Medicare Supplement Plan F and G pay for Excess Charges.
-Find Plan F & G rates in your area.
-All other plans do not pay the Excess Charges.
+Medicare Supplement Plan F and G cover Excess Charges.
+All other plans do not pay the Medicare Part B Excess Charges.

 Participating Providers …